 IMPORTANT: We are accepting applications for the DMA position in Bassoon for the fall of 2018.
 Applications will be due in December 2017.

-The two-step beginning of the audition process consists of a video screening round and an in-person or Skype interview.
+The initial portion of the audition process consists of a video screening round and an in-person or Skype interview.
 For the video, applicants should prepare a selection of 30-45 minutes of music from a variety of musical periods and styles, with no editing within the individual movements of any work.
 Piano accompaniment is required.
 Some orchestral excerpts should be included.
 You MUST send a video recording of your playing prior to beginning the formal application process, and prior to sending transcripts, paying application fees, etc. I will evaluate the video and advise you whether or not to continue with the application process.

 For the interview, please arrange a mutually convenient time and date when we can either meet in person or speak via Skype or Face Time.
 I would like to get to know each applicant on a personal level, and this interview gives me an opportunity to learn why you are seeking the DMA and it lets each applicant get a more personal sense of me and my teaching process.